-Q: How does Mariner East benefit Pennsylvania, Ohio and West Virginia?
+Q: How does Mariner East benefit Pennsylvania, Ohio, West Virginia and Delaware?

-The Mariner East system is helping to develop Pennsylvania's natural gas and related industries, which employed more than 237,000 people in December 2013, according to the state.
+The Mariner East system is helping to sustain and develop the natural gas and related industries in Pennsylvania, Ohio, West Virginia and Delaware, which supported more than 260,000 jobs in those states last year, according to the states.